LoganBresnahan/phase-0/week-1/reflections.md

 ###What is your overall plan for Phase 0 time management?
 Finding a system that works for me and sticking to it before the hard stuff comes.

+#1.2 The Command Line
+*What is a shell?
+What is "bash?": Bash is a version of a shell that is used by GNU operating systems.
+A shell would be an interpreter for communicating with the machine, giving the user the ability to execute commands that the computer is capable of.

+*What was the most challenging for you in going through this material?: I suppose that would be, figuring out how pushd and popd were working.

+*Were you able to successfully use all of the commands?: Yes.

+*In your opinion, what are the most important commands and arguments to know?: I would say touch, and mkdir and their counterparts.
+Also, ls which seems to be able to do quite a few things.

+*Can you remember what each of the following does of the top of your head?
+Write what each does.

+-pwd: print working directory

+-ls: list

+-mv: move a file or directory

+-cd: change directory

+-../: move back a directory and then potentially forward

+-touch: create a file

+-mkdir: make a directory

+-less: show the contents of a file page by page

+-rmdir: remove a directory

+-rm: remove

+-help: show help with a command